 - Don’t overthink it.
 Whatever your mind delivers to you is perfect.
 Do not think that whatever it gives you isn’t right or good enough because it is.
 The trick here is to try and let go of control and just follow what your imagination gives you.
 You are not creating the story.
 You are simply watching it play out like a film in front of your eyes.

 - Now all you have to do is let your imagination run away with you, sit back and enjoy.
 Let your imagination daydream about any part of the character’s history that it wants to.
-Our brains are great and making up stories, even without any logical guidance from us.
-If you simply let your imagination run wild, it will offer you ideas about the character’s background that a powerful and personal to you.
+Our brains are great at making up stories, even without any logical guidance from us.
+If you simply let your imagination run wild, it will offer you ideas about the character’s background that are powerful and personal to you.
 Ones that you simply could not come up with if you attempted to be in control and come up with something clever.

 You can return to this tool over and over in order to keep connecting with your character and their history.
+It’s an excellent method for getting into character and deepening your understanding of their background.

 Sum Up

-This is a great tool to use after you’ve done all your script analysis and other character background work, such as your research and daydreaming.
 It encourages you to see the play from your character’s point of view, and it’s very simple.
 All you need to do is go through your play scene by scene and describe what’s happening but entirely from your character’s point of view.
-It should be coloured by their perspective, their background and their way of seeing things.

 For Example: